LONGSTOCK PARK WATER GARDEN: 2 HOUR VISIT.

 - Under 3 yrs go free (no ticket required).

 - You must book tickets in advance to visit - there will be no admissions without a ticket which must be shown at the gate and you will need 1 ticket for every person admitted.
 Please ensure there are enough tickets still available for the number of people you wish to book for.

 - Tickets are now available until the end of October and are available to purchase up to 30 minutes before opening (subject to availability).

 - These sessions are for a 2 hour visit only.
 The gardens will be open at the beginning of your session and close at the end of the 2 hours.

 - Current Government social distancing guidelines must be observed at all times, therefore no guided tours will be offered.

 - No refreshments are available in the gardens, and no picnics must be consumed in the gardens or car park.
 Our Farmshop Cafe is an ideal place to visit either before or after your visit - approximately 1 mile from the Gardens.

 - NO dogs are admitted to the gardens except for assistance dogs.

 - Coach parties are being accepted from the end of June (may change depending on Covid restrictions).

-- John Lewis Partners - PLEASE DO NOT purchase a ticket for visits before the end of June.
-Please see PartnerChoice for tickets.
+- If you are a John Lewis Partner, please do not purchase a ticket to visit before the end of June.
+Please see PartnerChoice for more information and to book.